data-mill-cloud/data-mill/README.md

 In this setup, waste of resources is the norm.

-The goal is therefore to enforce [DataOps practices](http://dataopsmanifesto.org/) and provide a complete-cloud agnostic architecture to develop data analytics applications:
+The goal is therefore to enforce [DataOps practices](http://dataopsmanifesto.org/) and provide a complete - **cloud native** -(or cloud-provider agnostic) architecture to develop data analytics applications:
   1. Data ingestion
     * logs - Confluent Kafka ecosystem
     * sensor data - AMQP and MQTT protocols (e.g. RabbitMQ)